nhitran04/nhitran04.github.io/_news/announcement_3.md

 <p></p>

 <div style="text-align: center;">
-    <h3><strong><em>A. Proof of Concept and Validation</em></strong></h3>
+    <h3 id="proof-of-concept"><strong><em>A. Proof of Concept and Validation</em></strong></h3>
 </div>

 A proof-of-concept experiment used a kitchen simulation (Fig. 2).
-A WoZ operator controlled a robot with a Meta Quest 2 VR controller, removing a pot lid via first-person robot view (FPV).
+A WoZ operator controlled a robot with a Meta Quest 2 VR controller, removing a pot lid via the robot’s first-person view (FPV).
 Multiple viewpoints (egocentric, third-person, static/dynamic cameras) recorded RGB, depth, segmentation, and semantics, all synced to a central server.
-The simulator logs dynamic object states and interactions, supporting speech, gesture, and controllers.
-This provides a rich dataset for HRI exploration.
+The simulator logs dynamic object states and interactions, supporting speech, gesture, and controllers for a robust HRI dataset.

-For latency, we track RTT, mean latency, percentile latency (P50, P90, P95, P99), and jitter (variance).
-Different real-time requirements (RT-H, RT-F, RT-S) are defined per [<a href="#ref4">4</a>], [<a href="#ref1">1</a>].
-We used RT-F for video/simulation, RT-H for controls, RT-S for instructions, and async best effort for recording.
-Geo-location metadata and NTP-sync help align audio, video, and sensor data.
-Speech and gestures come from the audio/video streams.
+We track RTT, mean latency, percentile latency (P50, P90, P95, P99), and jitter (variance).
+Real-time requirements (RT-H, RT-F, RT-S) follow [<a href="#ref4">4</a>], [<a href="#ref1">1</a>].
+We used RT-F for video/simulation, RT-H for controls, RT-S for instructions, and async for data recording.
+Geo-location metadata and NTP-sync align audio, video, and sensor data.

 <div style="text-align: center;">
     <img src="/assets/img/crowdhri/fig2.png" width="70%">